From Tri Training to Low Back Pain, Cam Keeps Swimming

 Two of Cam's daughters recently competed in a recent swim meet at Auburn University.
 "They both had PRs in four out of six of their events," he proudly reports.
-He can take partial credit for that – he supplements their swim-team training by coaching them at home in the family's Endless Pool.
+He can take partial credit for that – he supplements their swim-team training by coaching them at home in the family's Endless Pools installation.

 Cam has seen his daughters gain "immediate improvement in their stroke.
 You can do the correction right there in almost real time."

 Cam is registered to race IRONMAN Florida in November, but he'll need to see how his back improves before deciding if he's up to it physically.
 Until then, he can do both his swimming training and his aquatic therapy at home, in his backyard Endless Pools set-up.